Quick Links

 INCLUSION

-Inclusive practice in Computing should enable all children to achieve their best possible standard; whatever their ability, and irrespective of gender, ethnic, social or cultural background, home language or any other aspect that could affect their participation in, or progress in their learning.
+Inclusion is about ensuring every child succeeds and no barrier is placed on their learning.
+Our inclusive practice in Computing enables all children to achieve their best possible standard; whatever their ability, and irrespective of gender, ethnic, social or cultural background, home language or any other aspect that could affect their participation in, or progress in their learning.

 •